bishalxrauniyar/Medicine_Store_Management_System/README.md

 cui based
 gui coming soon

-run the exe file after compiling the program to open the cui application
+run the exe file after compiling the program to open the cui application enjoy!